softwarelanguageslab/maf/README.md

-MAF: A Framework for Modular Analysis of Dynamic Languages
+Modular Analysis Framework (MAF): A Framework for Modular Analysis of Dynamic Languages

 # Goal
 The goal of this artefact is to experiment with abstract machines and language